noinc/SimpleStorefront/README.md

 ## This project is not finished!

 The following is a list of tasks that should be completed.
 They are in three levels, beginner, intermediate and advanced, and broken into frontend and backend components.
+You don't need to complete all the tasks define, but complete as many as you are comfortable and able to do.
+We are paying attention to completeness, code style, and architecture of your work.

 ### Beginner